Kpitolin/iMNIST/README.md

 # iMNIST
-iMNIST is a iOS app project made to trained TensorFlow Model
+iMNIST is a iOS app project made that recognizes the digits you draw using a trained TensorFlow CNN.